jonhadfield/easeprobe/docs/Benchmark.md

 | https | 30s      |   30.7%    |   570MB           |    0       |
 | https | 60s      |   17.8%    |   450MB           |    0       |

-> Note: https with 5s interval reaches the CPU limitation for all 8 CPU cores, the memory usage is abnormal as well, EaseProbe does not work properly (there are thousands of `SYNC_SENT` and `CLOSE_WAIT `).
+> Note: https with 5s interval reaches the CPU limitation for all 8 CPU cores, the memory usage is abnormal as well, GuardianProbe does not work properly (there are thousands of `SYNC_SENT` and `CLOSE_WAIT `).

 | Kind  | Interval | CPU Usage | Memory Usage (RES) | # TIME_WAIT |
 | ----- | :------: | :--------: | :---------------: | :---------: |